Rachael Miller NeilanAssociate Professor, Assistant Chair

 B.S., Mathematics, Drexel University, 2004

-My research encompasses multiple disciplines, including theoretical mathematics, computation, ecology, epidemiology, and oceanography.
+My research is agent-based modeling and optimal control theory with applications in neuroscience, ecology, epidemiology, business, and oceanography.
 Below is a brief description of my recent research projects.

 Predicting the effect of hypoxia on aquatic organisms.
 Hypoxia occurs when the oxygen in water is low enough to cause harmful effects on inhabiting organisms.
 I work with oceanographers to understand how intermittent hypoxic exposures affect fish and shrimp in the Gulf of Mexico.
 In 2014, we developed a mathematical model relating hourly hypoxic exposures to reductions in growth, survival, and reproductive ability of various aquatic species.
 This mathematical model was then embedded in a large-scale computational model simulating fish populations in the Gulf of Mexico.
 We are currently using these models to predict long-term effects of developing dead zones (hypoxic areas) in the Gulf of Mexico.